A guide to creating Sponsored Brands video ads

 Use Sponsored Brands video to help customers discover your products and brand as they shop on Amazon.
-Having a successful Sponsored Brands video does not require big budgets, film sets or special effects.
+Having a successful Sponsored Brands video doesn’t require big budgets, film sets, or special effects.

 Learn the top 10 tips to stand out in desktop and mobile shopping results with your videos

 Tips: 1.
 Stay true to your message 2.
 Define your goal and your audience 3.
 Tell a story 4.
 Create 15- to 30-second videos 5.
 Include a logo and a call to action 6.
 Use closed captions 7.
 Make sure the video is locale specific 8.
 Find suiting music/audio 9.
 Consider mobile customers 10.
 Set the right frame

 Check out this example of other advertisers telling their brand story with Sponsored Brands video.